MartinPoncet/MartinPoncet/README.md

 ### Bitcoin Trading Bot

-* Developed a Python-based Bitcoin trading bot using PyTorch and Pandas.
+* Developed a Python-based Bitcoin trading bot using TensorFlow and Pandas.

 ## Technical Skills